CERN particle smasher to turn back on at record power in March

 Other unsolved questions include the relative lack of antimatter in the universe, when equal amounts of matter and antimatter were created in the Big Bang 13.8 billion years ago, and the possible existence of other new kinds of particles.

-Many physicists favor a yet-to-be-proven theory known as super-symmetry, in which all basic particles have a heavier but invisible "super" partner.
+Many physicists favour a yet-to-be-proven theory known as super-symmetry, in which all basic particles have a heavier but invisible "super" partner.

 Getting to grips with such issues requires deeper insights into the building blocks of the cosmos, which researchers hope to achieve by turning up the dial at CERN to higher energies.